Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 ## Template Overrides
 - `overrides` folder (or whatever folder you specify under `templates-override-folder` in config.py)
 - same format as existing `templates` folder

+## Field Editing
+This section describes import PSAs on what you should you if you want to edit the fields of the note (i.e. adding, removing, renaming, and moving).
+This is NOT in reference to the templates where the fields are used, but rather what fields exist, what the field names are, etc.

+### Installer details
+- TODO look at updating section

+### Do not remove or rename fields

+- do not remove fields!
+    - even if compiling them out with always-filled/never-filled fields (below)
+    - to move out of you way, move them below `Comment` and run `install.py` with `--ignore-order` flag on further updates
+    - install script requires all expected fields to be present (you no longer cannot update if you remove a field)
+        - simply re-add the field if you removed it before
+    - is a design choice made by the updating script to make it easier to update the note
+    - this rule may be removed in the future, but it will be kept strict for now to make the dev's life easier

+- do not rename fields
+    - similarily to the above, so the updater knows what fields already exist

+### How to add & reorder fields
+- if wanting to add field: recommend to add below `Comment` field to seemlessly update
+    - if field added above `Comment` and want to update, run `install.py` with `--ignore-order` flag

 ## Make your changes shown!